nathanchen821/little-project/README.md

-# Little Project - Volunteer Management Platform
+# Project rush - Volunteer Management Platform

 A web platform that connects high school students with local volunteer opportunities, featuring project management, hour tracking, achievements, and leaderboards.

 ## 🌟 What It Does

-Little Project helps students find volunteer work in their community while tracking their impact.
+Project rush helps students find volunteer work in their community while tracking their impact.
 Students can:
 - Browse and join volunteer projects
 - Submit their own project ideas
 - Track volunteer hours and earn points